-Dealing with Deadlines
+Dealing with deadlines

-Deadlines are in place to ensure everything happens as it should as there are several people involved including students, colleges, universities and other authorities.
-UCAS provides a great snapshot of deadlines for the year for university parents, which you can put in your calendar and plot backwards on what support your child may need.
-Whether that’s visiting potential universities, or potential student accommodation, to being more aware of stress levels at decision points.
+Deadlines can seem daunting and needlessly strict, but it’s good to keep in mind that they are in place to ensure everything happens as and when it should.
+There are several people involved including students, colleges, universities and other authorities.
+The Universities and Colleges Admissions Service (UCAS) provides a great snapshot of deadlines for the year.
+You can put the key dates in your calendar and plot backwards on what support your child may need, whether that’s visiting potential universities, finding student accommodation, or being more aware of stress levels at decision points.

-Home Away from Home
+Home away from home

 When it comes to kitting out the place, think personality.
-All the core elements should already be included in the student accommodation (check beforehand though) but those homely touches can help your child feel settled quickly.
-A rug, scatter cushions, photo frames with some memories of friends/family can easily achieve this.
+All the core elements should already be included in the student accommodation (check beforehand though) but those homely touches can really help your child feel at home and get settled quicker.
+A rug, throw pillows, photo frames with some memories of friends and family can easily achieve this.

 Ultimately you being by your child’s side throughout the preparation journey for university is the main thing.
-For university parents it’s such an exciting adventure your child is heading on, and before long you will be watching them at graduation in their gowns.
+For university parents it’s such an exciting adventure that your child is heading on, and before long you will be watching them at graduation in their gowns.